-I remember waking up that night something didn't feel right, but I was not sure; it was as if something was hanging over me.
+I remember waking up that night with an uneasiness; it was as if something was hanging over me.
 I prayed and dozed back off, only to awaken a few hours later by the buzzing of my alarm clock.

 The feeling from the night still clung as I quickly dressed for work on the morning of September 8th, 2019.
 I remember feeling out of sorts.
 Worried, I texted the last number my son had called on, not expecting to hear back as it was still very early in the morning.
 Little did I know that I was texting the "friend," the very person that had taken my son's life a few hours earlier.

-Work seemed to proceed as usual until I think about ten that morning - the moment I was called into the office.
+Work seemed to proceed as usual until I think about ten that morning - the moment they called me into the office.
 However, I don't remember the time because, from that moment on, time seemed to stand still, and I fell into the most bottomless hole that I had ever fallen into with no hope of returning or climbing out.

 Journal Entry: A Call to the Office